Poolbeg Chimneys in Dublin

 In the mornings, as I walked along the promenade, I would admire the twin chimneys that appeared in the distance: the famous Poolbeg Chimneys.
 These towering figures used to belong to the now-decommissioned Poolbeg Power Station.
 Although the plant is no longer operational, the chimneys remain and have become an iconic symbol of the city.

-Last weekend I finally had the chance to revisit that view in person.
+Last weekend, I finally had the chance to revisit that view in person.
 For many years I hadn’t seen those chimneys again, but this time I found myself walking along Sandymount Strand—reviving all the vivid memories tied to Ireland’s capital city.